cardano-scaling/website/monthly/2024-10-monthly.md

 We plan to release new distributions in November:

 - `2444`:
-  - Stable clients for **Cardano stake distribution** certification.
+  - Stable clients for **Cardano stake distribution** certification
-  - Stable support for Prometheus metrics endpoint in aggregator.
+  - Stable support for Prometheus metrics endpoint in the aggregator.

 ### Dev blog